getdunne/multi-au/README.md

 - *Multi-Mout.jucer* sets *NUM_OUT_BUSES=16* and AU subtype *Mout*.
 - *Multi-Sout.jucer* sets *NUM_OUT_BUSES=16* and AU subtype *Sout*.

+## Compiled binaries

+The *Binaries* folder includes two compiled versions of the *Single-Sout* and *Multi-Sout* plug-ins.
+ - *Debug-Version.zip* contains Debug builds, compiled with Xcode set for Development Signing
+ - *Release-Notarized.zip* contains Release builds, fully signed and notarized.

+I wanted to see if code-signing and/or notarization would make a difference; it did not.

 ## Reproducing the issue

-If you build the first two Audio Unit plug-ins, and install them on a "virgin" MacOS system, *Logic Pro X* will correctly identify that the *Single-Sout* plug-in supports only stereo output, and the *Multi-Mout* plug-in supports "stereo" and "16x stereo".
+If you build the first two Audio Unit plug-ins (or use the prebuilt binaries), and install them on a "virgin" MacOS system, *Logic Pro X* will correctly identify that the *Single-Sout* plug-in supports only stereo output, and the *Multi-Mout* plug-in supports "stereo" and "16x stereo".
 (Logic does not present all possible options.)

 However, if you then build and install the *Multi-Sout* plug-in, and remove *Single-Sout* (so there is still only one plug-in with AU subtype "Sout") Logic Pro remembers that the AU subtype code "Sout" is associated with one stereo output bus only, and I have not been able to find any way to reset whatever caching mechanism it uses, so it can recognize that the plug-in is now capable of supporting up to 16 stereo output buses.
 Things I have tried include:
  - Log out / log in